Shed Studios: Pro-Active Audio

 In 1995, Roskilly started an offshoot called Prosound, which was to become a live sound production company.
 It took him away from the studios, and so studio engineer Kelly Rusike took over more of the computer studio work.

 In 1996, the studios hosted an enthusiastic gap year student from Britain, Chris Martin.
 Martin was nephew to one of Roskilly's family friends.
-They operated and developed the new PA company together for about 6 months, and worked in the Soundscape-equipped digital studio producing jingles and a theatrical backtrack for St. George's College, Harare, the Passion Play No Greater Love.
+They operated and developed the new PA company together for about 6 months, and worked in the Soundscape SSHDR1- equipped digital studio producing advertising jingles as well as a theatrical backtrack for St. George's College, Harare, the Passion Play No Greater Love.
 This Elaine Gillespie production was performed outdoors to an audience of 1500 for 10 nights.
-When Martin went away to university, he then founded the supergroup Coldplay.
+Coldplay would form in the year following Martin's return to Britain to attend University College London.

 Andrew McClymont replaced Chris Martin in 1997, as Prosound became Pro-Active Audio Zim, becoming hire manager, and the company took off, handling all sound services for the extensive World Council of Churches' 8th Assembly in 1998, led by general secretary Konrad Raiser.

 Final Move and Epilogue

 Just prior to this event, Roskilly had bought a run-down ex farmhouse in Harare’s Greendale district, on a 1-hectare plot.
 The main house was converted to offices and PA storage, the cottage converted to 2 studios and a service area, and surroundings planted to provide a peaceful setting for some serious chillout for recording bands.

-With Kelly Rusike running the computer studio, a new face in the shape of Ex R.U.N.N. family bassist - Peter Muparutsa was brought in to run the 16-track analogue tape studio, doing all the record company business.
+With Kelly Rusike running the computer studio, a new face in the shape of Ex R.U.N.N. family bassist – Peter Muparutsa was brought in to run the 16-track analogue tape studio, doing all the record company business.
 As time went on, Isaac Chirwa, another long-standing associate, joined the team to assist Rusike.